SarahJessica/intent-matching/README.md

 # Generate the training data
 Due to large file sizes none of the training data is included.
-You can generate it yourself.
+You can generate it yourself (assuming you have [Node installed](https://nodejs.org/en/)).
 1. run `node generateRawUtterances.js` to generate the training data from parts of the `interaction-model.json`.
 The generated training data file is in the `data` directory.
+1. run `node createCsv.js`.

 # Anaconda Distribution Python
 This project assumes you are working with [Anaconda Distribution Python](https://www.anaconda.com/distribution/).